One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: More Results

 \section{More Results}

-We provide additional visualizations in Fig.~\ref{fig:cfg}, Fig.~\ref{fig:text_editing} and Fig.~\ref{fig:cartoon_results}.
+We provide additional visualizations in Fig.~\ref{fig:cfg}, Fig.~\ref{fig:text_editing}, Fig.~\ref{fig:misaligned_comparison1}, Fig.~\ref{fig:misaligned_comparison2}, and Fig.~\ref{fig:cartoon_results}.
 Fig.~\ref{fig:cfg} visualizes the performance of the 1.3B model under different guidance settings.
 We find that increasing the image guidance scale $\lambda_I$ progressively improves character and background consistency, resulting in more robust performance on out-of-domain inputs.
 Fig.~\ref{fig:text_editing} shows that our model supports text edits of unseen elements, such as pants or environment, while maintaining identity and motion.
+Fig.~\ref{fig:misaligned_comparison1} and Fig.~\ref{fig:misaligned_comparison2} show qualitative comparisons with Wan-Animate~\cite{wananimate} under misaligned settings.
 Fig.~\ref{fig:cartoon_results} presents additional qualitative results on Cartoon benchmark.